kkhalichi/aqm/README.md

     java -jar aqm-service/target/aqm-service-1.0-SNAPSHOT.jar

 ## REST Endpoints
-The embedded [Swagger UI](http://localhost:8008/services/api-docs?url=http://localhost:8008/services/swagger.json) (an SPA web applications) can be used to interact with the APIs.
+The embedded [Swagger UI](http://localhost:8008/services/api-docs?url=http://localhost:8008/services/swagger.json) (an SPA web application) can be used to interact with the APIs.

 ### Notes
 * System must be booted (/aqm/boot operation) before allowing other API operations.